The New England Journal of Medicine October 05, 2017

 Setting

-Population Patients with stable coronary artery disease or peripheral artery disease.
+Population Patients with stable atherosclerotic vascular disease (coronary artery disease, peripheral artery disease, or both)

-Intervention Rivaroxaban 2.5 mg twice daily plus aspirin 100 mg once daily
+Intervention Rivaroxaban 2.5 mg twice daily + Aspirin 100 mg daily (a secondary arm evaluated Rivaroxaban 5 mg twice daily alone)

-Outcome Composite of cardiovascular death, myocardial infarction, or stroke
+Outcome Composite of cardiovascular death, stroke, or myocardial infarction (MACE)

 Study Limitations